 The universe is governed by law.
 God’s plan from beginning to end is based on a system of divine justice.
-It has a legal foundation, God’s grant of authority and dominion over the earth was a legal gift.
+It has a legal foundation; God’s grant of authority and dominion over the earth was a legal gift.
 What man did with it was his own responsibility.
 Adam made the wrong choice and lost his position in the universe.
 God could not lawfully step in and repossess it for him.
-Without a doubt, Omnipotent God had the power to void Satan’s conquest of Adam and his heritage, but that would have violated God’s own principles. ®
+Without a doubt, Omnipotent God had the power to void Satan’s conquest of Adam and his heritage, but that would have violated God’s principles.

 “And being in torments in Hades, he lifted up his eyes and saw Abraham afar off, and Lazarus in his bosom.
-24 “Then he cried and said, ‘Father Abraham, have mercy on me, and send Lazarus that he may dip the tip of his finger in water and cool my tongue; for I am tormented in this flame.’
-25 “But Abraham said, ‘Son, remember that in your lifetime you received your good things, and likewise Lazarus evil things; but now he is comforted and you are tormented.
-26 ‘And besides all this, between us and you there is a great gulf fixed, so that those who want to pass from here to you cannot, nor can those from there pass to us.’
+“Then he cried and said, ‘Father Abraham, have mercy on me, and send Lazarus that he may dip the tip of his finger in water and cool my tongue; for I am tormented in this flame.’
+“But Abraham said, ‘Son, remember that in your lifetime you received your good things, and likewise Lazarus evil things; but now he is comforted, and you are tormented.
+‘And besides all this, between us and you there is a great gulf fixed so that those who want to pass from here to you cannot, nor can those from there pass to us.’
 Luke 16:20-26 (NKJV).
-We know that Jesus based all his stories and parables on fact and truth, so we can be certain that the descriptions in the story are accurate and describe an actual place called Hades.
+We know that Jesus based all his stories and parables on fact and truth, so we can be confident that the descriptions in the story are accurate and describe an actual place called Hades.

 Acts 3:23 states that the soul can be destroyed, Hebrews 10:39 says the soul can be saved, James 5:20 tells us the soul can be saved from death.
-David understood what happens to the body and soul when he said in Psalms 16:9-10, (NKJV) “Therefore my heart is glad, and my glory rejoices; My flesh (body) also will rest in hope.
-10 For You will not leave my soul in Sheol, Nor will You allow Your Holy One to see corruption.”
+David understood what happens to the body and soul when he said in Psalms 16:9-10 (NKJV), “Therefore my heart is glad, and my glory rejoices; My flesh (body) also will rest in hope.
+For You will not leave my soul in Sheol, Nor will You allow Your Holy One to see corruption.”
 The Hebrew word Sheol is sometimes called Hades or the place of the dead.
-The verse infers that the personality of a person or his soul has a place to go to at physical death.
+The verse infers that a person’s personality or his soul has a place to go at physical death.

-The truth is no man after the fall of man before Jesus came went to God’s heaven at death.
+The truth is no man, after the fall of man before Jesus came, went to God’s heaven at death.
 John 1:18 says,” No one has seen God at any time.
-The only begotten Son, who is in the bosom of the Father, He has declared Him, “(NKJV).
+The only begotten Son, who is in the bosom of the Father, He has declared Him “(NKJV).
 “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man who is in heaven.
 John 3:13 (NKJV).
 We also know that no man comes to the Father but by Jesus, John 14:6.
 But I am getting ahead of myself.
-We will see what part Jesus played in mankind.
+We will see what part Jesus played in humankind.
 We will see who Jesus was and what he has to do with us and who we are.

 “Thou will not leave my soul in Hell.”